Hero Alliance: Publication history

-Hero Alliance first appeared in an eponymous title released in 1985 by Sirius Comics.
-The title lasted two issues before Sirius folded.
-The two issues were collected in "graphic novel" form in Pied Piper Graphic Album #1 — Hero Alliance by Pied Piper Comics in 1986.
-The team's adventures continued directly into a Hero Alliance vol. 1, issue #1 by the short-lived publisher Wonder Comics in 1987.
+Hero Alliance first appeared in a 1986 "graphic novel" by Pied Piper Comics in Pied Piper Graphic Album #1 — Hero Alliance.
+The team's adventures continued directly into a Hero Alliance vol. 1, issue #1, published by the short-lived publisher Wonder Comics in 1987.

-The original set of stories were reprinted again — with minor edits and additional pages — as a three-issue limited series by Campiti's Innovation Publishing in 1989.
+The original set of stories were reprinted — with minor edits and additional pages — as a three-issue limited series by Campiti's Innovation Publishing in 1989.
 Innovation then released a regular series, written by David Lawrence, which ran for seventeen issues from 1989 to 1991, plus an annual and a Justice Machine crossover in 1990.
 The regular series was followed by four issues of Hero Alliance Quarterly released from 1991 to 1992, and the series concluded with a Hero Alliance Special in 1992.

 In the early 1990s, Campiti published a newsletter announcing that further adventures of Hero Alliance would be published by Extreme Studios and drawn by Glass House Graphics artists, but no comics ensued.

 Characters

 Hero Alliance

-Victor: A character similar to Superman.
-He withdraws from the Guardsmen when he becomes disappointed by the new membership's lack of heroic standards.
+Victor: A character similar to Superman, he withdraws from the Guardsmen when he becomes disappointed by the new membership's lack of heroic standards.
 He regards the Golden Guardsman as his mentor and role model, and after the current Guardsmen are all killed, his guilt at writing them off leads him to try to establish a similar mentoring role over the less experienced and powerful heroes all around him.
 In his secret identity, he is the owner of a chain of fitness centers and a former bodybuilding champion.

 Kris (Golden Guard): Daughter of the original Golden Guardsman, she inherits his superhuman strength and is targeted for murder by her brother, jealous that she had inherited powers and he apparently hadn't.
 Although she adopts a version of her father's costume early on she takes a while to adopt a version of his pseudonym, superheroing for a while just as "Kris".

 Sentry: A Batman pastiche, he keeps his powers (or lack thereof) a secret.

 Hover: A telekinetic who loses the use of his legs in action and has to fly to get around outside of a wheelchair.

 Tawny Winters: An empath, her appearance alters to become the perfect woman for everyone who sees her.

 Gossamer: A woman with the power of intangibility over herself and anyone with whom she has contact.

 Gemini +: A pair of identical twins who possess super strength shared between them, and a force field that operates only when they are in close proximity to each other; it is their capture of Sepulchre and the unimpressed reactions of the other heroes to their feat that leads to Sepulchre's confession to having killed the Guardsmen.
 Bob is an obnoxious loudmouth, and his brother Steve is apologetic for Bob's behavior.